Temperature influence on juvenile salmonid swimming performance

 Based on these studies, we can hypothesize that the aerobic capacity of an organism will be reduced in fish that were exposed to high incubation temperatures, and that this difference will be magnified if the fish is swimming in high temperature waters.
 Reduced aerobic performance can be harmful to an organism because it reduces the amount of energy an organism can devote to activities related to survival and reproduction, such as foraging, growth, migration, and escaping from predators.

-The proposed research tests two hypotheses by examining the swimming metabolism of Pacific salmonids that have been incubated at a range of temperatures.
-First we test whether fish incubated at high temperatures have a lower aerobic scope than those incubated at low temperatures, and then we test whether increasing water temperature during aerobic swimming more negatively affects the aerobic performance of fish incubated at high temperatures, as compared to fish incubated at low temperatures.
-This project will provide insight into the mechanistic underpinnings of salmonid declines in California, and will provide valuable information that can be used to help inform management decisions and guide recovery plans.
+The research tested two hypotheses by examining the swimming metabolism of Pacific salmonids that have been incubated at a range of temperatures.
+First we tested whether fish incubated at high temperatures have a lower aerobic scope than those incubated at low temperatures, and whether increasing water temperature during aerobic swimming more negatively affects the aerobic performance of fish incubated at high temperatures, as compared to fish incubated at low temperatures.
+This project provides insight into the mechanistic underpinnings of salmonid declines in California, and provides valuable information that can be used to help inform management decisions and guide recovery plans.

 All photos courtesy of A. Banet.